jolars/normreg/reviews.md

 > clarity of which quantities are in feature space vs data space.

-Thank you for the suggestion, but we would like to argue that the current notation is standard and that mixing greek and roman indices would likely lead to more confusion, particularly since greek letters are often used for other purposes (e.g. parameters).
+Thank you for the suggestion, but we would like to argue that the current notation is standard and that mixing greek and roman indices might lead to more confusion, particularly since greek letters are often used for other purposes (e.g. parameters).
 We have, however, added a phrase to clarify the notation when it is first introduced.
 Please also